<< Go Back up to Region ‘Los Angeles: Downtown’

 The Orpheum Theatre, named for the Greek mythological figure Orpheus, opened in 1926 as the fourth and final Los Angeles venue for the Orpheum circuit, and the second Orpheum Theatre to be built on Broadway in Downtown Los Angeles.
 The theatre is home to a 1928 Mighty Wurlitzer organ which is still in service today.
 Architect G. Albert Lansburgh designed the theatre and it remains one of his most elaborate examples.

 Opened mid-February 1926, the Orpheum originally showcased both vaudeville and movies.
-The theatre was designed in a French Baroque style by Lansburgh, who also designed the interior of the Shrine Auditorium, the El Capitan Theatre in Hollywood, and the Wiltern in Koreatown.
+The theatre was designed in a French Baroque style by Lansburgh, who also designed the interior of the Shrine Auditorium, the El Capitan Theatre in Hollywood, and The Wiltern in Koreatown.

 A 3-manual, 14-rank Wurlitzer pipe organ (Style 240 Special, Opus 1821) was installed in early 1928, replacing an earlier organ.
 The Wurlitzer is still in-situ and used for special screenings.
 It is one of very few theatre pipe organs still installed in its original home.

-In 1927 the Orpheum vaudeville circuit (generally covering the U.S. West Coast) merged with the Keith-Albee circuit (generally covering the U.S. East Coast) forming KAO (Keith-Albee-Orpheum).
+In 1927 the Orpheum vaudeville circuit (generally covering the U.S. West Coast) merged with the Keith-Albee circuit (generally covering the U.S. East Coast), forming KAO (Keith-Albee-Orpheum).
 In late 1928 KAO was merged into a new entity called RKO, the ‘R’ standing for Radio Corporation of America.

 By the start of the 1930s the Orpheum changed its main programming from vaudeville to movies, and by 1932 business was so bad that the theatre closed.
 It re-opened in 1933 with broader programming, re-introducing vaudeville, and maintained a solid calendar until 1947.